lqhuang/awesome/clang.md

   concurrency framework for C++11
 - [mitchellh/libxev](https://github.com/mitchellh/libxev): libxev is a
-  cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI.
+  cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io\_uring or epoll), macOS (kqueue), and Wasm + WASI.
 Available as both a Zig and C API.
+- [rsms/llvmbox](https://github.com/rsms/llvmbox):  Self contained, fully static llvm tools & libs

 ## ???